Goddy-2024/devbytes1/READMEcomponents.md

     );
     }
 ### What does this do?
-* Defines state (activeAccount) to store the selected account
+* Defines state (activeAccount) to store the selected account<br>
-* If an account is selected, it displays AccountDetails
+* If an account is selected, it displays AccountDetails<br>
-* If no account is selected, it shows the accounts list (Content)
+* If no account is selected, it shows the accounts list (Content)<br>
-* The resetView function resets the view by setting activeAccount to null
+* The resetView function resets the view by setting activeAccount to null<br>